CSC3721 : Introduction to Human-Computer Interaction

 Lectures will be used to introduce the learning material and for demonstrating the key concepts by example.

 Students are expected to follow-up lectures within a few days by re-reading and annotating lecture notes to aid deep learning.
-Students will also be expected to follow a programme of directed reading in support of the lectures.
+Students will also be expected to follow a weekly programme of directed reading in support of the lectures and practicals.

 Students are expected to spend significant time on coursework.